-The purpose of Wisconsin's statewide trauma care system is to reduce death and disability resulting from traumatic injury by decreasing the incidence of trauma, providing optimal care of trauma patients and their families, and collecting and analyzing trauma-related data (DHS 118.01).
+The purpose of Wisconsin's statewide trauma care system is to reduce death and disability resulting from traumatic injury by providing optimal care of trauma patients and their families, and collecting and analyzing trauma-related data (Wis.
+Admin.
+Code § DHS 118.01).

 Wisconsin's trauma care system is supported through program planning efforts that include:

-Wisconsin's trauma system is closely aligned with the efforts and activities in the Emergency Medical Services (EMS) Program, Emergency Medical Services for Children (EMSC) Program and Emergency Preparedness and Planning.
-The departmental lead for the trauma system is the State Trauma Coordinator.
+Wisconsin's trauma system is closely aligned with the efforts and activities in the Emergency Medical Services (EMS) Program, Emergency Medical Services for Children (EMSC) Program and Health Preparedness.

 The implementation and development of Wisconsin's trauma care system is a result of several important pieces of legislation including: